codingfoo/til/sicp/sicp.md

-sicp
+# sicp
-====

 A process is the entity in the machine, a program manipulates a process

-primitive expressions - the smallest atomic unit of a program means of combination - how to join primitive expressions means of abstraction - naming cominations and manipulating them
+primitive expressions - the smallest atomic unit of a program means of combination - how to join primitive expressions means of abstraction - naming combinations and manipulating them

 operators are functions and can be returned as well as data